Pitt Street: Tram line

 The Circular Quay to Central station line was an important part of the Sydney tram network.
 It was an extremely busy service for passengers transferring from suburban trains, particularly prior to the opening of the City Circle underground railway line in 1926.
 Trams operated in a loop from Central station, running north along Pitt Street to Circular Quay returning south via Castlereagh Street.
 These tracks were also used by some eastern and south-western routes during busy periods.
 The line closed on 27 September 1957 with four tram services replaced with buses and three others diverted to operate via Elizabeth Street.
 The line made use of the sandstone viaduct onto the colonnade above Eddy Avenue at Central station, which since 1997 has formed part of the Inner West Light Rail.

-Heritage-listed properties
+Heritage-listed properties and notable buildings

 The following properties, located on or adjacent to Pitt Street, are listed on various national, state, and/or local government heritage registers: